hemanth/functional-programming-jargon/readme.md

 ## Closure

 A closure is a way of accessing a variable outside its scope.
-Formally, a closure is a technique for implementing lexically scopped named binding.
+Formally, a closure is a technique for implementing lexically scoped named binding.
 It is a way of storing a function with an environment.

 A closure is a scope which captures local variables of a function for access even after the execution has moved out of the block in which it is defined. ie. they allow referencing a scope after the block in which the variables were declared has finished executing.